x-limitless-x/blakedrumm.com/_posts/2026-03-06-acs-email-console-application.markdown

 - Polling the **EmailSendOperation** until completion
 - Logging timestamps and send duration
 - Supporting **interactive and automated execution modes**
+- Supporting **repeat sends** for testing and validation
+- Prompting for missing sender, recipient, and repeat values in interactive mode

 Because of this functionality, the tool can be used as both: